-Key contributors to poor operator response to a loss of DCS include the following:
+Poor organizational preparation can lead to poor response to loss of DCS system events.
+Industry experience has identified key contributors to poor operator response to a loss of DCS to include the following:

 - Operating procedures provide less than adequate guidance to address the plant impact of a loss of DCS.
+Such procedural inadequacies include: - Inadequate descriptions of plant conditions and indications relevant to a loss of DCS - Incomplete scope of plant system and equipment recovery procedures - Lack of procedural guidance for the use of all available plant design features - Operator knowledge, skills and abilities are inadequate to respond effectively to a loss of DCS.
+Training and qualification efforts fail to build adequate operator competencies in the areas of: - Event diagnostic capability - Plant response and recovery skills

-Additionally, plant system and equipment recovery procedures are often incomplete. - The scope of operator training to address a loss of DCS scenarios is not sufficiently comprehensive to create needed operator diagnostic and plant response and recovery skills. - Operating crews lack proficiency controlling the plant from back-up panels when called upon during the loss of DCS.
+- Operating crews lack proficiency controlling the plant from back-up panels when called upon during the loss of DCS - In some cases, a mismatch between the specified minimum operator staffing levels and the approach to operator crew training can lead to crew performance vulnerabilities

-At a minimum, it is recommended that awareness briefings and targeted training be provided to engineering, maintenance and leadership staff in the proper monitoring and maintenance of the DCS and the proper response to a DCS system failure.
-Additionally, operator classroom and simulator training are recommended to prepare MCR operators in the proper response to a loss of DCS.33
+At a minimum, train engineering, maintenance, and leadership staff on the monitoring and maintenance of the DCS.
+This training should include the proper response to a DCS system failure.
+Additionally, operator classroom and simulator training are recommended to prepare MCR operators in the proper response to a loss of DCS.

-34 IAEA NP-T-1.4 Implementing Digital Instrumentation and Control Systems in the Modernization of Nuclear Power Plants
+Also, refer to IAEA NP-T-1.4 Implementing Digital Instrumentation and Control Systems in the Modernization of Nuclear Power Plant.